 7. Reduce stress

 Illness thrives in a stressed body.
-So to stave off sickness, make relaxing activities part of your weekly routine.
-Try getting a reflexology foot massage, making time for that yoga class, or taking a 30-minute walk!
+So help keep your body healthy, make relaxing activities part of your weekly routine.
+Try getting a reflexology foot massage, making time for a yoga class, or going on a 30-minute walk.

-Your body needs vitamin D to activate pathogen fighting T-cells.
-And the best way to get your D is to soak up the sun!
-Try some sunscreen-free exposure for 20 minutes between 8 am and 10 am or between 4 pm and 6 m, when the sun isn't too harsh.
-And lose those sunglasses, because a great way to synthesize vitamin D is through your eyes!
+Your body needs vitamin D to support the immune system.
+And the best way to get your D is to soak up the sun.
+Try some sunscreen-free exposure for 20 minutes between 8 am and 10 am or between 4 pm and 6 pm, when the sun isn't too harsh.